-- Removal of consequences of the operational event, - Preparation of fuel export to ZSSR/RF, - Development and subsequent implementation of RAW management technologies.
+- Removal of consequences of the operational event, - Preparation of fuel export to ZSSR / RF, - Development and subsequent implementation of RAW management technologies.

 The first integrated documentation for decommissioning of NPP A1 was developed in 1992.
 The currently valid concept and the time schedule for decommissioning of NPP A1 was passed by the Government Resolution No. 227/92.
 Government Resolutions Nos.
-266/93, 524/93, 877/94 and 649/95 approved this time schedule, including a comprehensive procedure.
+266/93, 524/93, 877/94 and

+649/95 approved this time schedule, including a comprehensive procedure.
 Updated documentation for the initial stage of decommissioning was elaborated during 1994 - 1996.
-Based on the Atomic Act No. 130/1998 Coll. after the assessment of the safety report elaborated in 1996 and after completion of fuel preparation for export to the RF in 1999 ÚJD SR issued an authorization for the first stage of decommissioning (until 2007), i. e. to achieve the state declared in this documentation from the current base line:
+In 1999 ÚJD SR issued Decision No. 137/1999 for the stage 1 of decommissioning, i. e. to achieve the state declared in this documentation from the current base line:

-- All spent fuel is removed from the long-term storage and media representing the highest potential risk are solidified or re-stored into new tanks, - Majority of liquid operational RAW is conditioned in a form enabling safe disposal, - Other RAW is treated into a form enabling safe disposal or their storage, - Essential decontamination is performed aimed at further reduction of potential sources of RA material leakage.
+- All spent fuel is removed from the long-term storage and media representing the highest potential risk are solidified or re-stored into new tanks, - Most of the liquid RAW from operation has been treated or is safety stored.